almostearthling/when-command/support/docs/tutorial.md

 Now it's time to decide _when_ our backups have to take place: backups can be a lengthy (and noisy, considering fans) operation, thus I usually prefer that they are performed when I'm not using my laptop.
 So we will configure a condition that roughly indicates that we are away for a coffee.
 An idle time of three minutes should be enough for that.
 Moreover, choose not to backup more than once per session.

-We click on _New_ again, and this time we select _Condition_ as item type, _Idle Session Based Condition_ in the list, and then click _Ok_.
+We click on _New_ again, and this time we select _Condition_ as item type, _Idle Session Based Condition_ in the list, and then click _OK_.

 ![TutorialBackup05](graphics/tutorial_cond_new_idle01.png)

-The condition editor is opened: conditions are more complex than tasks, and the editor form has two tabs, of which the first is for common parameters, and the second for parameters that are specific for this type of condition.
 In the _Common parameters_ section we specify the tasks that have to be executed: we choose them from the drop down list below the list of active tasks, _first_ we choose the backup task and add it, _then_ the maintenance task:

 ![TutorialBackup06](graphics/tutorial_cond_idle01.png)